 Before moving to San Antonio, Texas I had never heard of Ashe Juniper (Juniperus ashei).
 Often called Mountain Cedar by locals, it is the cause of the dreaded cedar allergies “Cedar Fever”.
 It didn’t take long after moving here to start feeling the symptoms of an allergic reaction – the stuffy nose, itchy eyes and headache!
 I now succumb to the cedar allergy each winter, as the male Ashe Juniper trees unleash their clouds of pollen.

-However, the more I learn about this native Texas tree, the more I have grown to appreciate it rather than despise it!
+However, the more I learn about this native Texas tree, the more I have grown to appreciate it rather than despise it over time!
 Mountain Cedar gets a bad rap, so I thought I would try to improve its reputation by sharing some cool facts.
 First, here is a little more about it if you are new to this evergreen tree:

 Is Mountain Cedar Really a Cedar Tree?